dahwi/Image-Recognition/README.md

 </ul>

 ## Problem faced
-Using defauly python installed in Linux CentOS 7, you need to install <strong> subprocess32</strong> and <strong> tkinter</strong> manually using
+Using default python 2.7.5 installed in Linux CentOS 7, you need to install <strong> subprocess32</strong> and <strong> tkinter</strong> manually using
 `pip install tkinter && pip install subprocess32`

-Then you need to run
+If you are using CentOS 7 minimal, you need to download GNOME GUI on your CentOS 7 to display the plot using `yum groupinstall "GNOME Desktop" "Graphical Administration Tools"
-`echo "backend: qt4agg" > ~/.config/matplotlib/matplotlibrc
+` and `ln -sf /lib/systemd/system/runlevel5.target /etc/systemd/system/default.target`

-`
+Matplotlib chooses Xwindows backend by default.
+You need to set matplotlib to not use the Xwindows backend using `echo "backend: qt4agg" > ~/.config/matplotlib/matplotlibrc `